-There continued to be significant market and savings potential for weatherizing low- and moderate-income single family homes.
+Under the Residential Income Qualified Initiative, the Registered Program Ally Channel continued to see significant market and savings potential for weatherizing low- and moderate-income single family homes.
 Air sealing, insulation and direct installation measures continued to be very beneficial to customers with non-energy benefits maximized if HVAC equipment was upgraded as part of the project.
 These HVAC projects absorbed some of the budgets not utilized elsewhere.
-However, challenges related to the CAA channel along with finding and training firms, contractors and program allies who work within the target low- and moderate-income market have resulted in fewer than planned audits and projects, less than planned savings, and higher than planned cost.
+The channel responded in an effective manner to find and train weatherization resources in response to the increase in funding for 2018.
+This response was especially challenged in expanding capacity to serve the vast AIC territory and various types of housing.